Skip to main content

 Ethical Investing: Where Halal Meets ESG

 Islamic investing and ESG (Environmental, Social, Governance) investing share a common foundation: investing with your values.
-Both screen out harmful industries, promote corporate responsibility, and increasingly outperform conventional strategies.
+Both screen out harmful industries, promote corporate responsibility, and have shown competitive returns.
+Academic research describes this alignment as 'ethical convergence' β€” where Islamic financial principles connect with broader worldwide interest in socially responsible investing (Dr. M.K.
+Hassan, University of New Orleans, 2025).

 $35T+